sollidsnake/pipman/README.md

 # Description
 Pipman generates PKGBUILD from pip packages.
+You can use the generated PKGBUILD as a base to submit a new python package to AUR or just install it on you machine.

 # Installation
 You can install:
 - using the aur package: https://aur4.archlinux.org/packages/pipman-git/
 - cloning this repo and running the `./pipman`

+Install the `colorama` module if you want to colorize the output

 # Usage
 The following generates PKGBUILDs for `MechanicalSoup` and `pyrasite` packages from pip: